ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

    and reviews failure handling, policy limits, credential boundaries, and proposed workflow changes.
 Chris then reviews; only a human merges after the required checks and approvals.
 These steps are not waived by green unit tests.
-2. Separately configure and verify the App installation, exact bot identities, model choice, and both environments under the organization's approved pilot or routine-operation policy above.
+2. Explicitly select and review an action approved for public-repository use or an authorized model-call path within Arm-Debug.
+Neither alternative is implemented.
+Keep repair disabled and retain the fail-closed guard until the selected path is implemented and reviewed.
+Verify the prerequisites above, then configure and verify the App installation, exact bot identities, model choice, and both environments under the organization's approved pilot or routine-operation policy above.
 Retained required reviewers mean approval pauses, even with `SMOKE_REPAIR_ENABLED=true`.
 No configuration, protection removal, or live integration was performed in this documentation change.
 3. Approve a bounded live test on reviewed `main`, explicitly enable repair, and